Environmental Studies

 Students must investigate an environmental topic as a component of their independent work, which can take one of four forms:

-1. a substantial part (e.g., a chapter) of a senior thesis.
+• a substantial part (e.g., a chapter) of their senior thesis.

-3. a 15–20-page final report based on work done (at any stage of undergrad career) during an HMEI internship supervised by a University faculty member.
-The supervising faculty must review and sign off on the paper as being of sufficient quality to satisfy an independent paper requirement (e.g., a JP).
+• a 15-20 page final report based on work done (at any stage of their undergrad career) during an HMEI internship supervised by a University faculty.
+The supervising faculty must review and sign off on the paper as being of sufficient quality to satisfy an independent paper requirement.

-4. a 15–20-page independent paper supervised and approved by an HMEI or HMEI-affiliated faculty.
+• a 15-20 page independent paper supervised and approved by an HMEI or HMEI-affiliated faculty.

 In all these instances, when the supervising faculty is in doubt about whether the environmental focus is sufficient to satisfy the minor requirement, the student needs to reach out to the ENV program director to obtain approval prior to embarking on the work.